Glossary

 - proofing agent

-- An agent of the CSP who is trained to attend identity proofing sessions and can make limited risk-based decisions – such as physically inspecting identity evidence and making physical comparisons of the applicant to identity evidence.
+- An agent of the CSP who is trained to attend identity proofing sessions and can make limited risk-based decisions, such as physically inspecting identity evidence and comparing the applicant to the identity evidence.

 - pseudonym